 Altstadt Lübeck is a UNESCO World Cultural Heritage-listed site famous for the finest brick-Gothic architecture in Germany.
 However, Lübeck has many sights in addition to the Marienkirche, Rathaus, Holstentor, and Buddenbrookhaus.

-- Lübeck can also be written Luebeck – Lubeck is understood easily enough but spelt (and pronounced) wrong.
+- Lübeck can also be written Luebeck – Lubeck is understood easily enough but spelled (and pronounced) wrong.

 Top Brick Gothic Sites in Central Lübeck